cultuurnet/stoplight-docs-uitpas/docs/terminology.md

 ## Coupon

-An UiTPAS-coupon is a discount that is made available to a subset of passholders.
+An UiTPAS coupon is a discount that is made available to a subset of passholders.
 Based on certain parameters such as the residence of the passholder, this coupon is automatically made available to the passholder.

 For example: the City of Hasselt awards a 5 euro coupon to all passholders of Hasselt.
 This coupon will automatically be made available to all inhabitants of Hasselt.
-When the UiTPAS-tariff for an inhabitant of Hasselt is checked, this coupon will show up as an option and can then be redeemed.
+When the UiTPAS tariff for an inhabitant of Hasselt is checked, this coupon will show up as an option and can then be redeemed.

 ## Check-in